modoboa/modoboa/doc/contributing/getting_started.rst

 .. warning::

    Make sure to :ref:`create a database <database>` before running this step.
+The format of the database url is also described in this page.

 Now that you have a :ref:`running environment <venv_for_dev>`, you're ready to deploy a test instance::

-  $ modoboa-admin.py deploy --devel --dburl <database url> <path>
   $ cd <path>
+  $ modoboa-admin.py deploy --dburl default:<database url> --hostname localhost --devel instance
   $ python manage.py runserver

 You're ready to go!
+You should be able to access Modoboa at ``http://localhost:8000`` using ``admin:password`` as credentials.

 Manage static files
 ===================